Pechanga Fire Department

 A Full-fledged Fire Department

 In April 1999, three of the original volunteers, along with six others, were hired on to make up the full-time Pechanga Fire Department.
 Three captains, three engineers, and three firefighters comprised the original team.
 They soon added a new type I American La France engine to the department and its employees work a 48/96 schedule.
 Growth of the new fire department paralleled the continued building on the reservation and the construction of the 14-story Pechanga Resort & Casino (PRC).
-To keep up with the demand, twelve additional personnel were brought on to staff the new American La France 100-foot Tiller Quint.
+In October 2003, to keep up with the demand, twelve additional personnel were brought on to staff the new American La France 100-foot Tiller Quint.
+As the Fire Service in California continued to progress, so has the Pechanga Fire Department.
+In November 2011, the department became an Advanced Life Support (ALS) provider and now employs six full-time firefighter paramedics.

 Today: Pechanga Fire Department (PFD)

-Eleven years later the force has nearly tripled — today, the PFD employs 30 full-time fire professionals, two of whom are Pechanga Tribal Members, and nine additional reserve firefighters.
-The department equipment consists of a Type 1 American La France engine, the American La France 100-foot Tiller Quint, a Type II engine, and a Type II water tender.
+Fifteen years since the department began, the force has nearly tripled — today, the PFD employs 30 full-time fire professionals, two of whom are Pechanga Tribal Members, one fire inspector, and nine additional reserve firefighters.
+The department equipment consists of a Type 1 American La France engine, the American La France 100-foot Tiller Quint, a Type III engine, a Type II engine, and a Type II water tender.
 The PFD adheres to 310-1 (California Incident Command Certification System) training standards set forth by the state of California.
 It also meets stringent federal training regulations.

 In addition, the PFD personnel also have specialized training including Rescue Systems I and II, river and flood rescue, technical rope rescue, and other specialized training courses.